Brabham BT55: Racing history

-At the end of 1985, Piquet left Brabham after seven seasons and two world championships, joining Williams which made him a much better salary offer.
+At the end of 1985, Piquet left Brabham after seven seasons and two world championships, joining Williams which made him a much better salary offer and offered more competitive equipament.
 Marc Surer also left the team.
 Riccardo Patrese returned to Brabham, and was joined by Elio de Angelis.

-The aerodynamic concept worked, in that the car produced plenty of downforce without increasing drag which allowed the cars to run less wing and be among the fastest in a straight line at the faster tracks like Hockenheim, Monza and the Österreichring (where Warwick was actually the quickest through the speed trap at 344 km/h heading into the Bosch Kurve).
+The aerodynamic concept worked, in that the car produced plenty of downforce without increasing drag which allowed the cars to run less wing and be among the fastest in a straight line at the faster tracks like Hockenheim, Monza (where Warwick recorded the car's ultimate top speed of 347 km/h) and the Österreichring (where Warwick was actually the quickest through the speed trap at 344 km/h heading into the Bosch Kurve).
 However, the tilted over engine and specially designed gearbox also produced many reliability problems including oil surge and a lack of throttle response that only compounded the already poor response of the BMW turbo (four cylinder turbos generally suffered more 'turbo lag' as a result of only using a single turbocharger, while V6 and V8 engines used twin turbos and suffered less lag).
 This saw the Brabhams off the pace on the slower circuits such as Monaco (where de Angelis qualified 20th and last for his final race, though amazingly Patrese managed to qualify 6th), Detroit, and the then new circuits of Jerez and the Hungaroring where acceleration counted for more than outright speed.
 The team scored just two points all season, both by driver Riccardo Patrese with sixth placings in San Marino and Detroit.
 As in 1985, the Brabham's performance was severely hampered by inconsistent Pirelli race tyres.

 While the car's problems were primarily engine and gearbox related, most of the media and those in the F1 paddock labeled the car as a 'lemon', choosing instead to claim that the lowline concept simply did not work.